 We aim for every student to have access to good-quality information about future study options and labour market information.
 Our main provision for this is through our contract with the Adviza service.
 The Careers Leader, with support from the Deputy Headteacher, Curriculum and Achievement, works with our Adviza careers adviser in school to manage this provision.
-This is supplemented by information available in the careers section of the school library.
+This is supplemented by information available in the careers section of the school library, the careers fair booklet, KS4 PD lessons, the school website and via the Unifrog online platform.